zeustamil/paulrhayes.com/source/_posts/useful-css-snippets.md

 ## Equal height columns

 For when you want your containers to have the same height.
-If you are unfamiliar with this technique, I recommend reading [Ed Eliot's article](http://www.ejeliot.com/blog/61).
+If you are unfamiliar with this technique, I recommend reading [Ed Eliot’s article](http://www.ejeliot.com/blog/61).

 ```css
 .col {